-Fire, floods, storms, thunderstorms, gusty winds, and earthquakes pose threats to the Charleston area.
+Fire, floods, storms, thunderstorms, gusty winds, and earthquakes threaten the Charleston area.
 When visiting this area, remember to avoid the storm season.
-There is a strictly delineated hurricane season that affects everyone in the area, so check the weather before you book!
+A strictly delineated hurricane season affects everyone in the area, so check the weather before you book!

 Some years, Charleston bears the brunt of hurricane season.
 Hurricane Hugo wreaked havoc on the city in 1989.
 In 1999, Hurricanes Dennis, Irene, and Floyd all hit Charleston within months of one other!

 Keep an eye on the weather conditions to stay safe before planning your trip to Charleston, and be aware that if you travel during hurricane season, you may be forced to evacuate during your vacation.